tModLoader/tModLoader/PortingNotes_1.4.5.md

 - Move NPCID.Sets.SpawnFromLastEmptySlot docs to SearchSpawnSlotsInReverse and delete from .TML.cs
 - https://github.com/tModLoader/tModLoader/pull/1675 seemed to fix a bug that is apparently now fixed in vanilla.
 Patches in AWorkshopPublishInfoState deleted.
 Verify that existing workshop publicity still correctly updates UI without requiring a click.
 - RecipeGroup has changed dramatically.
 We'll need to adjust how modded groups merge and document the new behaviors and new ctors.
 The tml added methods might also be superfluous now.
-- AmmoID.SEts.IsArrow/IsBullet/IsSpecialist can be removed from .TML.cs and docs moved over.
 - Mount.Dismount now has a ignoreEffect parameter, this might duplicate the skipDust variable used in MountLoader.Dismount.
 Adjust patches (and docs) accordingly if they should be the same.
 When is it set?
 Do modded mounts need to care about when ignoreEffect was true or false?
-- Need to add `mountedPlayer.allDamage += 0.1f;` patch to `Mount.UpdateEffects` for Mounts 62 and 63 (Chillet)
-- Check for new `XDamage += ` results and fix them all to use `allDamage`.
 - NPC now has various spawn flags like ZoneSnow, ZoneDungeon, etc. What are they for?
   - NPC.Spawner class is similar to our NPCSpawnInfo class.
 There are a lot of renames and less intuitive field names.
 Maybe we should restore many of the better names with redirects or vanilla edits.
 - Use InitData.MaxNPCs instead of Main.maxNPCs?
 Or not?
 When to use one or the other?
 - NPCLoader.BuffTownNPC will need to be reworked to facilitate new functionality.
 "Defeating a boss now also gives each villager a 1.5% attack speed bonus." is a new vanilla effect.
 Similarly the Advanced Combat Techniques increases health by 250.
 Dryad immortal on infectedSeed.
 - Check for any remaining TML added ID sets that aren't in TML.cs files.
-- BelongsToInvasionPirate now has 492, 252, 662 (492 present in NPC, but not in Main.UpdateAudio_DecideOnNewMusic.
-Is this an oversight or intentional?)
-- VelongsToInvasionMartianMadness now has 394, 520
 - BuffLoader.ReApply (NPC) logic seems changed, likely to fix desync issues.
 The server sync for MessageID.NPCBuffs when !quiet now happens after the reapply logic.
 Modded ReApply will need doc updates or maybe new parameters to properly adjust to these changes.
 Maybe a ref time parameter instead?
 - NPC.TryAddingRepeatedBuff added.
 Might be useful to document and make public.
 - Recipe.requiredTile no longer supports multiple tiles.
 Only a single crafting station is the new approach.
 Should we restore the old functionality?
 Is this necessary for the new crafting menu features?
 - Zone calculations seem to have been reorganized a bit.
 Verify functionality of hooks (TileCountsAvailable, ResetNearbyTileEffects, UpdateSceneEffect)
-- TileObjectData.addSubTileRange needs to be public.
-TryGetTileBounds needs docs.
+- TryGetTileBounds needs docs.
 DrawFrameOffsets needs docs and maybe example, not sure what it is for yet.
 - FileUtilities.Copy and Move no longer have an `overwrite` parameter.
 - LegacyAudioSystem now has TrackLoopCounts and PlayCallbacks.
 They seem to involve counting how many times a specific music has looped.
 Investigate.
 Modders might be interested.
 Used with RainbowBoulderMusicPlayCallback
 - SoundEngine.Initialize now returns the IAudioSystem.
 We should test if it is still necessary to show an error message for !IsAudioSupported.
 1.4.5 change log claims "Terraria no longer fails to launch when it fails to detect an available audio device.", we should see if tModLoader can work without audio support too.